Pylons/deform/docs/basics.rst

 The *default* of a schema node indicates the value to be serialized if a value for the schema node is not found in the input data during serialization.
 It should be the deserialized representation.
-If a schema node does not have a default, it is considered "serialization required".

 The *missing* of a schema node indicates the value to be deserialized if a value for the schema node is not found in the input data during deserialization.
 It should be the deserialized representation.
-If a schema node does not have a default, it is considered "deserialization required".
+If a schema node does not have a ``missing`` value, a :exc:`colander.Invalid` exception will be raised if the data structure being deserialized does not contain a matching value.

 The *name* of a schema node is used to relate schema nodes to each other.
 It is also used as the title if a title is not provided.